deepbuzin/trash_demo/README.md

-# ♻️ Trash sorting assistant
+# ♻️ Trash Sorting Assistant

 Sorting trash may sound like a thing you only need to figure out once.